-The Libraries reimburse travel expenses per University Policy.
-There is a reimbursement cap of $1,750 per year for tenured faculty, fixed-term multi-year, fixed term I faculty, administrators, and for staff in Salary Bands J and above.
+The Libraries reimburse travel expenses per University Travel Policy.
+There is a reimbursement cap of $2,000 per year for tenured faculty, non-tenure track faculty, administrators, and for staff in Salary Bands J and above.
 Exceptions to this are made on a case by case basis.

 Travel funds are not transferable to other employees nor across fiscal years.
 Unspent funds will be returned to the central budget.

-Administrative travel is travel that is required because of administrative duties or institutional memberships, such as CIC memberships, or at the request of the Dean or Associate Deans.
+Administrative travel is travel that is required because of administrative duties or institutional memberships, such as BTAA memberships, or at the request of the Dean or Associate Deans.

 Administrative travel typically does not include attendance at professional organizations in which an individual has a personal membership.

 Reimbursement is at the discretion of the Dean and/or Associate Deans and the amount is based on University Policy.
 There may be situations where only partial reimbursements will be made.